 As a freelance copywriter, this gives you a way to pick up work as and when you have the time to do it.
 What’s more, the diversity of briefs on offer means that no two projects are the same, and your general knowledge quickly rises as a result of the many different subjects on offer.

-While the risks of going freelance are well documented, if you put some thought into and plan your path it could well become a rewarding and worthwhile choice.
+While freelancing isn't without its challenges, if you put some thought in and keep your focus on your copywriter career progression plan, it could well become a rewarding and worthwhile choice.